 Frequently Asked Questions

 How do I apply?

-To apply for a Sonnentag Foundation scholarship, the student must complete and submit an official application by July 31 following their graduation from high school.
+To apply for a Sonnentag American Foundation scholarship, the student must complete and submit an official application by July 31 following their graduation from high school.

 What if I forgot or didn’t apply during my first year of eligibility?